 - Buyers: All sellers, agents, etc., may also perform the role of buyers.

 - Sellers: Mostly, all the significant sellers and banks or state bodies.
-If a state sells currencies through an authorized body, it must perform a regulatory function.
-A lot of sellers are also large companies here.
+A state must perform a regulatory function if it sells currencies through an authorized body.
+So a lot of sellers are also large companies here.

-- Intermediaries: Here, mostly commercial players are involved.
+- Intermediaries: Here, primarily commercial players are involved.

 2. Credit Market

-- Borrowers: Borrowers in this market on two segments – international level and national level.
-For the international level, the borrowers are known as states, and here the debt to GDP ratio is considered the main indicator.
-At the national level, companies, individuals, and local governments are the borrowers.
-One such example is the U.S mortgage system, in which banks issue various securities for lending more and secure new capital.
+- Borrowers: Borrowers in this market are on two segments – international level and national level.
+At the international level, the borrowers are known as states, and here the debt-to-GDP ratio is considered the leading indicator.
+Companies, individuals, and local governments are the borrowers at the national level.
+One example is the U.S. mortgage system, in which banks issue various securities to lend more and secure new capital.

-- Lenders: In here, market players have extra capital, aiming to create more of it.
-These individuals are people or companies that would park their capital in investment funds, pension funds, instances, etc. They give money and thus are called lenders; they benefit from interest income or dividends.
-States are also said to be lenders as they try to enhance liquidity and distribute it using the central bank.
+- Lenders: Here, market players have extra capital, aiming to create more.
+These individuals are people or companies that park their wealth in investment funds, pension funds, etc. They give money and thus are called lenders; they benefit from interest income or dividends.
+States are also said to be lenders to enhance liquidity and distribute it using the central bank.

-- Intermediaries: The intermediaries are the organizations that look after capital distribution like banks, dealers, brokers, and investment management companies.
+- Intermediaries: The intermediaries are the organizations that look after capital distribution, like banks, dealers, brokers, and investment management companies.
 We can also add insurance and pension companies here as they also gather and distribute money.
-The credit market can be like investment or the stock markets; for example, it is useful for raising capital and security when discussing corporate bonds.
+The credit market can be like investment or the stock markets; for example, it helps raise capital and security when discussing corporate bonds.
 Generally, government bonds are a popular option compared to investment funds as they have low risk.

 3. Insurance Market

-- Insurers: Insurers are the companies that provided the insurance service.
+- Insurers: Insurers are the companies that provide insurance services.
 There are three types of insurance providers – Open type, which provides insurance to all the market participants, Captive Insurers (their insureds control them, and lastly comes reinsurance risk management companies.

-- Insureds: These are Individuals, institutions, or companies that buy insurance products to reduce the overall risks.
+- Insureds: Individuals, institutions, or companies that buy insurance products reduce the overall risks.

 As markets are interconnected, in this case, insurance companies are involved in the investment market too.
-There are insurance instruments like swaps, futures, etc., which are traded on the stock market.
+Insurance instruments like swaps, futures, etc., are traded on the stock market.

 4. Investment Market